-Whether it’s same-day, overnight, ground or express shipping, the options you offer matter.
-Identify what shipping preferences are ideal for your target audience, then aim to please when it comes to offering shipping choices that cater to your core demographics.
+Whether it’s same-day, overnight, ground, or express shipping, the options you offer matter.
+Identify what shipping preferences are ideal for your target audience, then aim to please them when offering shipping choices that cater to your core demographics.
 This should include a review of your pricing options, as well, when it comes to shipping.

 2. Is free shipping among the shipping options you offer?

-Other ways to introduce this as an option includes increasing product prices to cover the costs of shipping or to at least cover partial costs of shipping.
-Some businesses also opt to pay for shipping out of the margins made on inventory sold in an effort to retain customers and attract new ones alike.
-Either way, incorporating free shipping among your shipping options can help attract and retain customer sales – something any business can appreciate.
+Other ways to introduce this as an option include increasing product prices to cover the costs of shipping or at least cover partial shipping costs.
+Some businesses also opt to pay for shipping out of the margin on inventory sold to retain customers and attract new ones.
+Either way, incorporating free shipping among your options can help attract and retain customer sales – something any business can appreciate.

 3. Do you offer a multi-carrier shipping strategy?
-Why or why not?

-By auditing your weekly FedEx and UPS invoices, Refund Retriever detects issues with your shipments, applies for refunds identified that the carrier may not do otherwise and then confirms those refunds appear in your account.
+By auditing your weekly FedEx and UPS invoices, Refund Retriever detects issues with your shipments, applies for refunds identified that the carrier may not do otherwise, and then confirms those refunds appear in your account.
 The best part?
-Refund Retriever simply charges a percent of the value of the refunds which are detected and verified – helping your business both save money while also eliminating a responsibility from your own to-do-list.
+Refund Retriever charges a percent of the value of the detected and verified refunds – helping your business save money while eliminating a responsibility from your to-do list.

 5. Do you work with shipping experts to help manage your shipping needs?